irving street sign in the inner sunset neighborhood of san francisco

 Irving Street is one of the easiest neighborhood commercial streets to reach without a car.

-While the N Judah travels down Judah Street for most of its route through the Outer Sunset, it operates on Irving Street between Arguello Boulevard and 9th Avenue in the Inner Sunset.
+Muni Metro: The N Judah streetcar line operates on Irving Street between Arguello Boulevard and 9th Avenue in the Inner Sunset.

 Why Irving Street is One of San Francisco’s Best Dining Districts